dhilt/ngx-ui-scroll/README.md

 .viewport {
     height: 300px;
     overflow-y: auto;
-    overflow-anchor: none;
 }
 ```

 If the height of the viewport is not constrained, it will pull the entire content of the datasource and no scrollbar will appear.
-Also, in order to support Safari and IE browsers, the library got its own implementation of scroll anchoring feature applicable to the case of virtual scrolling.
-Currently this implementation may conflict with native "overflow-anchor" in browsers that support it, so it is highly recommended to turn native anchoring off.
+Also, in order to support Safari and IE browsers, the library has its own implementation of the scroll anchoring feature applicable to the case of virtual scrolling.
+Previous versions of the library (prior to 1.6.4) had the requirement that the value of "overflow-anchor" css property should be set to "none" for the viewport element.

 \*uiScroll acts like \*ngFor, but the datasource is an object of special type (IDatasource).
 It implements method _get_ to be used by the \*uiScroll directive to access the data by _index_ and _count_ parameters.
 The directive calls `Datasource.get` method each time a user scrolls to the edge of visible element list.
 That's the API provided by the \*uiScroll.